 How many churches of today are like these bones in Ezekiel 37?

 The fundamental lesson is when the Spirit of God is present, His people are enabled to live.

-In Chapter 22, we learn why judgment would come to Jerusalem (22:2-16), how it would be approached (22· 17-22), and who would be affected by it (22:23-31).
-Those actions and sins that occurred back then seem very similar to what is happening in society today (James 3:1).
+In Chapter 22, we learn why judgment would come to Jerusalem (22:2-16), how it would be approach (22· 17-22), and who would be affected by it (22:23-31).
+Those actions and sins that occurred back then seem remarkably similar to what is happening in society today (James 3:1).
 We are living in a period of extraordinary assaults by Satan.
-It is critical that we maintain in prayers for our leaders, and it is fundamental for the leaders to take accountability to assist them with keeping their spiritual and moral integrity.
+It is critical that we maintain prayers for our leaders, and it is fundamental for the leaders to take accountability to assist them with keeping their spiritual and moral integrity.

-The leaders (priests), those whom God chose, were to keep God's worship pure and to teach the right living.
+The leaders (priests), those whom God chose, were to keep God's worship pure and to teach right living.
 Unfortunately, they had ignored the Sabbath and caused God to become commonplace in everyone's life.
 They discontinued performing their duties (Leviticus 10:10-11; Ezekiel 44:23).
 While we are accomplishing God's work, and it turns into not any more significant than any commonplace assignment, that is showing that we have discontinued giving God the worship He merits.
 Rather than bringing God down to our level, we should be lifting our hearts and our lives up to His level.

 The 'hedge' was not a physical wall, but rather faithful people united to resist evil.
-The hedge had become broken and crumbling because there wasn't anyone who could guide the people back to God.
+The hedge had become broken and crumbling because there was not anyone who could guide the people back to God.
 Feeble attempts to repair through religious rituals and opinionated messages not based on God's Word, were worthless, which is basically like using a band-aid or whitewash to cover the problem instead of getting to the cause of the problem.
 The people needed spiritual rebuilding.